 The final objective of my proposed research is to translate the gained insight into useful lessons for ecosystem management.
-Recent work has highlighted that it is possible to control a complex network, by inducing perturbations that compensate previous disturbances30.
+Recent work has highlighted that it is possible to control a complex network by inducing perturbations that compensate previous disturbances30.
 However this approach has never been used in ecology.
-I propose to expand this method to find the minimum number of species that have to be directly managed to move the ecosystem from one state to another, or to rescue one at the bring of failure.
-To do that I will use empirical and simulated networks from ecosystems that have undergone a regime shift to evaluate the feasibility of such and approach and it's management consequences.
+I propose to expand this method to find the minimum number of species that have to be directly managed to move the ecosystem from one state to another, or to rescue one at the brink of collapse.
+To do that I will use empirical and simulated networks from ecosystems that have undergone a regime shift to evaluate the feasibility of such an approach and its management consequences.

 Over the last years I have been focused on studying the ecology of tropical marine organisms.
-Through my previous research I have withnessed how entire ecosystems transform due to human pressures.
-Understanding what makes ecosystems vulnerable, and how to prevent and revert those undersirable transformations---not only on marine ecosystems---became my top scientific interest; I want to answer fundamental questions in ecology and ultimately improve the management of the ecosystems I love.
-I am aware long term goal that is likely to guide my scientific career for the next decade.
-My proposed PhD research, and the support from the NZIDRS, are going to be instrumental to reach those goals.
+Through my previous research I have witnessed how entire ecosystems transform due to human pressures.
+Understanding what makes ecosystems vulnerable, and how to prevent and revert those undesirable transformations---not only in marine ecosystems---became my top scientific interest.
+I want to answer fundamental questions in ecology and ultimately improve the management of the ecosystems I love.
+I am aware this is a long-term goal that is likely to guide my scientific career for the next decade.
+My proposed PhD research, and the support from the NZIDRS, are going to be essential to reach those goals.

 I think my main point here is that I reckon you should make the structure of your proposal super clear.
 You were concerned about stating your hypotheses, but before that, I would rather try to show you have a clear roadmap (even if it’s not entirely true – this is a proposal and everyone knows it’s going to change anyway), i.e. question #1, #2, #3.
 From what I gather here, this could be:

 Using a combination of complex system theory, population models, resilience theory and previoulsy published empirical data, I aim to untangle the mechanisms that link species interactions with ecosystem resilience to drivers of environmental change.